nens/threedi-docs/source/e_results_analysis_tutorial.rst

 #) Open the document *flow_summary.json*.

-First, we will check if the total rainfall volume in the *flow_summary.log* matches the rainfall event (40mm in one hour).
+First, we will check if the total rainfall volume in the *flow_summary.json* matches the rainfall event (40mm in one hour).
 To be able to calculate this, we need to know the surface area of the model.

 #) In the 3Di Modeller Interface, in the Layers panel, right-click on the layer *Digital elevation model* > *Properties*.